B-25C "Feather Merchant/Irene/Miss Priority" Serial Number 41-12442

 Gus Breymann adds:

 "My uncle, Lt.
 Gustave M. Heiss, and his co-pilot, Lt.
-Ed Townsend, flew B-25 41-12442 on the Royce Mission to the Philippines in April, 1942."
+Ed Townsend, flew B-25 41-12442 on the Royce Mission to the Philippines in April, 1942.
+He was awarded the Silver Star for this mission."

-Charles Darby Adds:
+Charles Darby adds:

 "Strange that I went to all the trouble of getting fin and rudder assemblies from a shot-down B-25D "Tin Liz" 41-30074 at Dagua, then found the original assemblies buried in sand on the last day of the work, long after we had taken the bomber down to the school."